 Certifications and Degrees

-Swimming Pool Technicians earn approximately $14.44 per hour, far more than their non-accredited counterparts.
-At Hampton Inn, employees who hold a Bachelor's Degree receive the highest pay at around $10.69.
+Swimming Pool Technicians have significantly higher pay than non-accredited workers at around $14.44 per hour.
+At Hampton Inn, employees who hold a Bachelor's Degree receive the highest pay at $10.40.

 Benefits and Perks